All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 What is misogyny?

-History of misogyny
+The history of misogyny

 Misogyny in the modern world

-This phenomenon is especially evident in social networks.
-For example, when successful women are convicted of their decisions or appearance.
-The Internet, unfortunately, has become a place where misogyny manifests itself in the form of hate, sexist comments and cyberbullying.
-Women who publicly express their opinions often face aggression and insults precisely because they are women.
+This phenomenon is particularly evident on social media.
+For example, when successful women are criticized for their decisions or appearance.
+The internet, unfortunately, has become a place where misogyny manifests as hate, sexist comments, and cyberbullying.
+Women who publicly express their opinions often face aggression and insults simply because they are women.

 How to recognize misogyny?